What is Amazon SageMaker AI?

 SageMaker supports all common ML frameworks via pre-built containers: TensorFlow, PyTorch, scikit-learn, XGBoost, MXNet, Hugging Face Transformers.
 You can also use your own containers (BYOC - Bring Your Own Container) or extend the SageMaker Framework Containers.
 SageMaker offers optimized versions for better performance (e.g., TensorFlow with Horovod for distributed training).

-How do I deploy models with SageMaker?
+How do I deploy models with SageMaker AI?

 What is SageMaker Canvas?